 All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
-Secondary Education Math students must complete the following tests:
+Secondary Education Visual Arts majors must complete the following tests:

-- Mathematics Content Area Test (test #208) assesses knowledge of processes and applications of mathematics.
+- Visual Arts Content Area Test (test #145) assesses knowledge of elements, principles, and expressive features of visual arts.
 Test is required before Student Teaching (deadlines apply). - EdTPA assessment conducted during the student teaching experience including video clips of instruction, lesson plans, student work samples, analysis of student learning and reflective commentaries.
 Students will submit an electronic portfolio to an outside agency for independent evaluation and a fee will be imposed by that agency as part of the assessment.